A Prophet: Home media

 In the United Kingdom, it was 2012's eighth most-watched foreign-language film on television with 190,000 viewers on Channel 4, and the year's most-watched French-language film.

-Remake
+Cancelled remake

-On 22 January 2016, Deadline reported that Sam Raimi is in talks to direct Sony's remake of the film, with Neal H. Moritz and Tobe Jaffe producing, and Dennis Lehane writing the script.
+On 22 January 2016, Deadline reported that Sam Raimi was in talks to direct Sony's remake of the film, with Neal H. Moritz and Tobe Jaffe producing, and Dennis Lehane writing the script.
 On February 14, 2020, it was reported that Paramount Players acquired the project, which became Rapman’s American Son with Stephan James and Russell Crowe.
+In 2024, Rapman revealed that the project had been cancelled before the start of filming due to the COVID-19 pandemic.